Bachelor of Arts, Bachelor of Science, Bachelor of Music & Bachelor of Fine Arts

 - 12 credits in Sciences (not including Math/Statistics; 8 of the 12 credits must be coursework with a lab or fieldwork)

 - 12 credits in Arts & Letters/Social Sciences

 - 4 credits in college-level Math/Statistics (excluding Math 100 or lower)

 - Students must complete a program of music and applied music as prescribed by the Music Department.

 Bachelor of Fine Arts (B.F.A.)

-- Students must complete an art program as prescribed by the Art Department.
+- Students must complete the specific program as prescribed by the department.

 *Students completing a BS, BM or BFA who have not met the Second Language Admission requirement will also need to satisfy this requirement prior to graduation.
 Please see the World Languages & Literatures website for information how to satisfy the requirement.